duydd25031999/TC_note/Software Development/Introduction_Questions.md

 ### Project Overview

 - Project `Bespin` is a web‑based chatbot platform that lets cloud‑focused engineers manage servers and AWS resources through natural‑language conversations.
-- Users can query multiple AI models (ChatGPT, Copilot, bespoke LLMs) or escalate to in‑house experts, then execute the resulting commands in a secure, real‑time web terminal.
+- Users can query multiple AI models (ChatGPT, KKANA3, Claude) or escalate to in‑house experts, then execute the resulting commands in a secure, real‑time AI/CLI assistant.
 - Over four phases the product has expanded from basic Q&A to full remote control, attracting investor interest and demonstrating the power of combining AI guidance with human expertise.
 - Web chatbot for server and cloud management.
 - Dual‑layer answers: AI first, human experts refine.